-- System requirements on page 58 - Installing Zowe CLI on page 141
+- System requirements on page 60 - Installing Zowe CLI on page 147

 Provides a gateway that acts as a reverse proxy for z/OS services, together with a catalog of REST APIs and a dynamic discovery capability.
 Base Zowe provides core services for working with MVS Data Sets, JES, as well as working with z/OSMF REST APIs.
-The API Mediation Layer also provides a framework for [Single Sign On (SSO) [(https://docs.zowe.org/stable/extend/extend-apiml/api-mediation-security.html#participating-in-zowe-api-ml-single-sign-on).
+The API Mediation Layer also provides a framework for Single Sign On (SSO).